 Hickory: Clean Burn and Nice Aroma

-Hickory also burns very clean because it has little moisture.
-So, you won’t get a lot of smoke.
+Hickory also burns very clean because it has little moisture, which means you won’t get a lot of smoke.
 And even though the wood is quite dry, you’ll still get the classic firewood crackling sound from hickory firewood.

 Ash: Low Smoke and Efficient Flames